 While this depends on the type of warranty you get, a standard warranty should cover roof leak repairs.
-However, damage caused by high winds, hail damage and roof puncture damage typically needed to be added on to your warranty for an extra fee if it’s coverage that you want.
+However, damage caused by high winds, hail, and roof punctures typically need to be added on to your warranty ahead of time for an extra fee if it’s coverage that you want.
 Make sure you ask if your warranty covers these potential issues.

 3. What will void a roof warranty?

 First of all, you should always have any issues inspected and repaired the moment you notice them.
 If you don’t address any existing problems, it will be considered negligence.
 These problems will only grow worse and more expensive to fix, and since you did nothing to address them, your warranty is likely to be voided.
 Secondly, manufacturer warranties will typically be rendered void if you use a contractor that wasn’t authorized by the manufacturer to make repairs.
 Because of this, don’t just go with the cheapest contractor available – find an actual authorized contractor to do work on your roof to prevent voiding your warranty.

 4. How can a roof warranty be maintained?